Revisiting Pre-trained Language Models for Vulnerability Detection: Experimental Setup

 \subsection{Prompt Design}

-\textbf{Prompt Settings.} We evaluate the performance of LLMs in VD under two prompt settings: (1) zero-shot prompting: directly asking the LLM if the function is vulnerable without providing any additional information; (2) few-shot in-context learning (ICL): providing the LLM with 4 shots (2 randomly selected patched pairs each time) beforehand, with each shot including a query and its ground truth answer, followed by asking the LLM whether a new function is vulnerable.
+\textbf{Prompt Settings.} We evaluate the performance of LLMs in VD under two prompt settings: (1) zero-shot prompting: directly asking the LLM if the function is vulnerable without providing any additional information; (2) few-shot in-context learning (ICL): providing the LLM with 4 shots (2 randomly selected pre-patched and post-patched function pairs each time) beforehand, with each shot including a query and its ground truth answer, followed by asking the LLM whether a target function is vulnerable.

 Under each prompt setting, we categorize the prompts into four types: \ding{172} raw code, \ding{173} flattened AST, \ding{174} code with API calls, and \ding{175} code with data flow.
-In \ding{173}, \ding{174}, and \ding{175}, the prompt contains not only raw code but also structural information within the code, to explore if this assists the LLM in understanding the code and its vulnerability patterns.
+In \ding{173}-\ding{175}, the prompt contains not only raw code but also structural information within the code, to explore if this assists the LLM in understanding the code and its vulnerability patterns.
 We use Tree-sitter~\cite{treesitter} to extract the structural information from the code and serialize it into plain text.
-Note that \ding{173} and \ding{175} are prompt types newly proposed and evaluated in this work.

 For \ding{173}, after obtaining the AST of code, we adopt UniXCoder~\cite{UniXcoder}'s AST mapping algorithm to generate flattened AST.
 For example, the code line { {\texttt{c=a+b;}}} is translated to: